-The Michigan Cyber Civilian Corps (MiC3) is a group of trained cybersecurity experts who volunteer to provide expert assistance to enhance the State’s ability to rapidly resolve cyber incidents when activated under a Governor declared State of Emergency.
+The Michigan Cyber Civilian Corps (MiC3) is a group of trained, civilian technical experts who individually volunteer to provide rapid response assistance to the State of Michigan in the event of a critical cyber incident.

 A Mutually Beneficial Relationship

-Employers benefit by supporting employee participation in the MiC3-
+Employers benefit by supporting employee participation in the MiC3.
+Each MiC3 member:

 Requirements for Membership

 Membership is open to applicants who meet the following requirements:

 - Must be a resident of the state of Michigan.

 - Must have at least two years of direct involvement with information security, preferably security operations, incident response and/or digital or network forensics.